 At the very end, I´ll give you some Bonus-Knowhow:

-If you did ask your self what the Word on the textured Picture means… This Tutorial was intended to be used on a German Website of my Brother but I translated this “HowTo”.
+If you did ask your self what the Word on the textured Picture means… This Tutorial was intended to be used on a German Website of a Friend but I translated this “HowTo”.
 So here is the Bonus-Knowhow!
 This Word is German and means “Ready”, “Finished” or “Complete” in your Language .